Coronavirus: Here's a list of counties in South Texas with positive COVID-19 cases

 With the growing number of coronavirus cases throughout the state, several counties in South Texas have reported new positive cases.

-Nueces County reported 52 new COVID-19 cases and one related death on April 14.
+Nueces County reported 127 new COVID-19 cases and seven related deaths on Sept.
+30.

-None of the new cases were reported by the state.
-The state has reported 5,462 of the county's cases.
+Seven of the new cases were reported by the state.
+The state has reported 6,438 of the county's cases.

 The Texas Department of State Health Services is reporting fatalities based on COVID-19 being the cause of death on death certificates.